Agentic Software Issue Resolution with Large Language Models: A Survey: Techniques

 \textbf{B. Reinforcement Learning}

-Reinforcement learning (RL) has demonstrated a distinctive ability to cultivate long-horizon decision-making behaviors that static supervised methods fail to capture~\cite{deepseekr1, DeepSWE}.
-Recent open-source efforts have started exploring this complexity through RL-based training frameworks.
-According to the type of reward model used, RL training methods can be categorized into process reward models (PRM) and outcome reward models (ORM).
+\looseness=-1 Reinforcement learning (RL) has demonstrated a distinctive ability to cultivate long-horizon decision-making behaviors that static supervised methods fail to capture~\cite{deepseekr1, DeepSWE}.
+Recent open-source efforts have started exploring this complexity through RL-based training frameworks. \revReplace{R3.20}{During RL training, the model rolls out resolution trajectories by interacting with a repository environment, receives a reward that scores each trajectory, and updates its parameters with policy optimization algorithms such as PPO~\cite{schulman2017proximal} to make high-reward behaviors more likely.
+Unlike SFT, which imitates fixed demonstrations, RL lets the model learn from feedback on its own explored trajectories.} According to the type of reward model used, RL training methods can be categorized into process reward models (PRM) and outcome reward models (ORM).

-PRM-based reinforcement learning emphasizes the quality of the behavioral process, with rewards defined over intermediate states and actions rather than final outcomes.
-Its goal is to guide models to learn effective procedures instead of solely optimizing final scores.
-SoRFT~\cite{SoRFT} applies staged, rule-based subtask rewards and performs PPO training across four subtasks.
-SWE-Reasoner~\cite{swe-resoner} frames each trajectory step as a binary classification task, enabling the PRM to identify correct and incorrect intermediate outputs.
-Golubev et al.~\cite{golubev2025training} propose Decoupled Clip and Dynamic Sampling Policy Optimization (DAPO), which improves training stability and SWE-bench performance via multi-round code generation and debugging with long-context feedback.
-SWE-PRM~\cite{SWE-PRM} introduces an inference-time PRM that monitors and corrects trajectory-level errors to optimize the execution process in real time.

-ORM-based reinforcement learning centers on outcome quality, where the reward signal depends solely on verifiable final results rather than intermediate reasoning steps.
-This paradigm has evolved through several stages that progressively expand the scale, autonomy, and robustness of outcome-driven optimization.